 Use software or apps to help you keep track of your monthly budget.
-There are numerous free apps and online software packages that can help you track all of your spending and accounts.
-There’s Mint, Level Money and You Need A Budget.
+Numerous free apps and online software packages can help you track all of your spending and accounts.
+There’s Mint, Level Money, and You Need A Budget.

 These smartphone apps will give you an overview of where you’re spending money and help you identify places you can save.
 Some also alert you when your budget for a particular category is almost exhausted.